Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 - The adhesive layer is protected by another film that is to be peeled off just before application.

-- The micropore membrane is such that rate of drug delivery to the skin surface is less than the slowest rate of absorption from the skin.
+- The micropore membrane is such that the rate of drug delivery to the skin surface is less than the slowest rate of absorption from the skin.

 Transdermal Drug Delivery System Advantages